What is Hanukkah?

 When is Hanukkah?

 Hanukkah begins on the 25th day of the Hebrew month of Kislev and continues for eight days.
-This year, that corresponds to the evening of Sunday, November 28 until the evening of Monday, December 6.
-Hanukkah comes early in the Gregorian calendar this year: typically, it begins between late November and late December.
+This year, that corresponds to the evening of Sunday, December 18th until the evening of Monday, December 26th.

 Is Hanukkah in the Bible?